alban-read/modula-2/README.md

 XDS strings are ascii not unicode; which helps explain some very small exe sizes.

 The compilers generate 32bit code; either 386-pentium-pro native or via C translation.

 These are originally from the 1990s an era when 16MB was a lot of memory for a PC.

-I suspect on 64bit Windows 10; you might get as much as 4GB ram per process; if you update the exe. editbin /largeaddressaware my.exe
+I suspect on 64bit Windows 10; you might be able to get as much as 4GB ram per process; if you update the exe. editbin /largeaddressaware my.exe

-And also update the heap limit parameters set to a max of 1128MB in the runtime.
+And also update the heap limit parameters set to a max of 1128MB in the runtime objects.

 XDS uses the intel floating point unit; not later SSE instructions etc.

 NASM is used to compile the ASM for the runtimes.

-I found that openwatcom version 2 does not work; earlier versions might work.
+I found that modern openwatcom C version 2 does not work; earlier versions might work.

 The design of the XDS compilers separates the front end languages (oberon-2 and modula-2) from the backends

 (x86 and ansi C) there were many backends available commercially; back in the day.

+The XDS compilers are written in modula-2 oberon-2 and x86 asm.

+The versions of the source languages are modula-2 ISO10514 and oberon-2.

+modula-2 is imperative procedural modular structured; oberon is similar; more minimal with simple object orientation extensions.

+The XDS compilers will compile a project that contains modules written in both languages.

 ----

-Excelsior kindly open sourced their famous modula-2/oberon xds compilers.
+Excelsior kindly open sourced their famous modula-2 and oberon-2 xds compilers.

 The XDS compilers have been available as binary packages free of charge for a number of years.